top of page

 2024

-"History Goes to War in the Holy Land," WSJ, March 29 (interviewing B. Morris).
+"History Goes to War in the Holy Land," WSJ, March 29, from Srigim (interviewing B. Morris).

 "When Terrorists Talk, They Listen," WSJ, Jan.
 12 (interviewing Y. Carmon & S. Stalinsky).